AccorHotels have announced a new promotion through which Le Club members can earn 6,000 bonus points after three stays at participating properties.

 Why this offer is valuable

-2,000 Rewards points are equal to 40 euros (~63 AUD) when redeemed towards stays at AccorHotels properties.
-This is a nifty amount to effectively ‘earn back’ after eligible stays.
+2,000 Rewards points are equal to 40 EUR (~AU$63) when redeemed towards stays at AccorHotels properties.
+This is a nifty amount to effectively ‘earn back’ after eligible stays, so this would be like getting ~$190 in cashback—if you are actually going to use your points for other hotel stays.

-However, these points can also be redeemed at a 1:1 ratio with Qantas Frequent Flyer and Virgin Velocity, or a 2:1 ratio with most other programs, including Asia Miles and KrisFlyer.
+However, these points can also be redeemed at a 1:1 ratio with Qantas Frequent Flyer and Virgin Velocity, with our valuation putting that at $120.
+Just note the minimum transfer amounts listed later in this guide.

-AccorHotels have an extensive footprint in Australia, so this offer should be quite easy to take advantage of if you have domestic (or even international) travel planned in 2018.
+AccorHotels have an extensive footprint in Australia, so this offer should be quite easy to take advantage of if you have domestic (or even international) travel planned in the coming months.

 You can either use these points for a discount on future stays, or for a transfer to one of their many frequent flyer partners (recommended option).